dinkelburg/diversdesk/diversdesk/src/content/blog/en/top-features-in-dive-center-management-software.md

 The good news is, there is a better way to manage all of it. t's called dive center management software.
 In my opinion, this is no longer a nice-to-have.
 It is something every dive center should be using to stay organised and deliver a professional experience.
 It should be designed for the real day-to-day of running a dive business.
 It should save time, reduce mistakes, and make things easier for your team and your guests.
 </p>
 <p>
 In this article, I will walk you through the key features every diving management software should offer.
-And of course, we will also take a look at how <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer">Diversdesk</a> delivers on those essentials.
+And of course, we will also take a look at how <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Diversdesk</a> delivers on those essentials.
 </p>

 <h2 id="automated-booking-and-scheduling" class="section-heading">1.
 Automated Booking and Scheduling</h2>